When it comes to stargazing and astronomy, there are few more tempting locations in Europe than Spain, where astro tourism is taking off in a big way.

 The rest of Spain has a Mediterranean climate and enjoys many nights of clear skies throughout the year.
 Summers and winters are dry, with most of the rain falling during autumn and spring.

-Jamie Carter is a seasoned astronomer and author of A Stargazing Program for Beginners: A Pocket Field Guide.
 This article originally appeared in the December 2018 issue of BBC Sky at Night Magazine.